xr-objects/xr-objects.github.io/README.md

 # XR-Objects

-This is the repository that contains source code for the [XR-Objects website](https://xr-objects.github.io).
+This is the repository that contains the source code for the [XR-Objects website](https://xr-objects.github.io).

-If you find XR-Objects useful for your work please cite:
+If you find XR-Objects useful for your work, please cite:
 ```
-@article{Dogan24XRobjects,
+@misc{Dogan_2024_XRObjects,
+      title={Augmented Object Intelligence: Making the Analog World Interactable with XR-Objects},
-   author  = {Dogan, Mustafa Doga and Gonzalez, Eric J and Colaco, Andrea and Ahuja, Karan and Du, Ruofei and Lee, Johnny
-    and Gonzalez-Franco, Mar and Kim, David},
+      author={Mustafa Doga Dogan and Eric J. Gonzalez and Andrea Colaco and Karan Ahuja and Ruofei Du and Johnny Lee and Mar Gonzalez-Franco and David Kim},
-   title   = {Augmented Object Intelligence: Making the Analog World Interactable with XR-Objects},
-   journal = {arxiv},
-   year    = {2024},
+      year={2024},
+      eprint={2404.13274},
+      archivePrefix={arXiv},
+      primaryClass={cs.HC}
 }
 ```